Dev-Ritchie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-it Create a script that removes all letters c and C from input.
+it Write a script that reverse its input